Construction Accident

 Our Construction Accident Attorney Can Help You Get an Award for Your Damages

-In a successful lawsuit, Feroleto Law may win compensation for both your economic and non-economic damages and losses, more than the benefits available from workers’ comp.
+In a successful lawsuit, Feroleto Law may win compensation for both your economic and non-economic damages and losses, which is more than the benefits available from workers’ comp.

 • Medical and rehabilitation expenses